 Winter birdwatching is not just what lands on the feeder.

 Sparrows, juncos, doves, and other ground-feeding birds often prefer the seed below.
-Half the story is happening under your feet.
 A quick glance at the ground can double what you notice in just a few seconds.

 Step 5: Ask One Simple Question